rrishi0309/-Children-s-Steps-Pediatric-Hospital---AI-Powered-Appointment-Feedback-System/README.md

 ## ⭐ Acknowledgements

-Built for the **2025 GenAI Hackathon** at the University of Utah .
+Built for the **2025 GenAI Hackathon** at the University of Utah.
 Silver Award for the project.
-Powered by Retool, PostgreSQL, OpenAI, and agentic prompt engineering.
+Powered by Retool, PostgreSQL, OpenAI, agentic prompt engineering, and enhanced with content assistance from Microsoft Copilot and Perplexity.

 ---